anggrayudi/SimpleStorage/README.md

 If you want to know more about the background of this library, please read this article:
 [Easy Storage Access Framework in Android with SimpleStorage](https://medium.com/@hardiannicko/easy-storage-access-framework-in-android-with-simplestorage-ec0a566f472c)

-Adding Simple Storage into your project is simple:
+Adding Simple Storage into your project is pretty simple:

 ```groovy
 implementation "com.anggrayudi:storage:0.4.0"